useblocks/sphinx-needs/docs/directives/need.rst

 .. versionadded:: 0.5.5

-Used to track the duration of a need.
+Track the duration of a need.

-It is used by default by :ref:`needgantt` and interpreted as days.
-But the need itself allows any value.
+The need allows any value but the :ref:`needgantt` directive uses and interprets it as days by default.

 .. _need_completion: